 A root canal is one of the most common dental procedures performed (over 14 million every year!).
 This simple treatment can save your natural teeth and prevent the need for dental implants or bridges.

 At the center of your tooth is pulp.
 Pulp is a collection of blood vessels that helps to build the surrounding tooth.
 Infection of the pulp can be caused by trauma to the tooth, deep decay, cracks and chips, or repeated dental procedures.
 Symptoms of the infection can be identified as visible injury or swelling around the tooth, sensitivity to temperature, or pain in the tooth and gums.

 How is a root canal performed?

-If you experience any of these symptoms, your dentist will most likely recommend non-surgical treatment to eliminate the diseased pulp.
+If you experience any of these symptoms your dentist will most likely recommend non-surgical treatment to remove the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
-This therapy usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
-Success for this type of treatment occurs in about 90% of cases.
-If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
-We use local anesthesia to eliminate discomfort.
-You will be able to drive home after your treatment, and you probably will be comfortable returning to your normal routine.
+This therapy usually involves local anesthesia and may be completed in one or more visits depending on the extent of treatment required.
+This treatment has about a 90% success rate.
+If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable you will be informed immediately, either at the time of consultation or when a complication becomes evident during or after treatment (as soon as we know, we’ll make sure you know).
+We use local anesthesia to eliminate discomfort during the treatment.

 What happens after root canal treatment?

-Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
+Your dentist will decide on and recommend the type of restoration necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
-If a problem does occur, however, we are available at all times to respond.
+If a problem does occur however, we are available at all times to respond.
 To prevent further decay, continue to practice good dental hygiene.

 How much will root canal treatment cost?